 Growing up, my mom always made peppermint bark every holiday season to share with neighbors.
 I still do it the way she did.
 It's simple and tastes like Christmas.
 We put a bunch into small treat bags that accompany our other candy gifts that we deliver to family and friends.
-There is an option to add a layer of chocolate on top too, and we like it both ways.
 You can't go wrong with this nostalgic treat that you can easily make yourself!

 Makes one slab (13x18)

 1 giant peppermint stick, or 1/2 cup crushed candy canes

 Melt the white almond bark in the microwave until mostly melted.
 Stir until it is smooth and completely melted.
 Add the peppermint stick or candy canes to a resealable bag, seal, and crush with a meat mallet or rolling pin.
 Add the crushed bits to the melted bark and stir to combine.
 Pour the mixture onto a large sheet of parchment paper.
 Smooth it out into a thin layer using a metal spatula.
 Allow to cool completely, then cut or break into pieces.

 Gather your ingredients.
 You will need 24 oz. white almond bark and a giant peppermint stick.
 You can also use a handful of mini candy canes.
 You want about 1/2 cup crushed candy cane.
 I find the almond bark at Walmart.
 You can also using Candy Melts from Michaels, but I like the taste of this better.